PlusPlusOneGmbH/TD_Package/README.md

 # A proposal for PackageManagement in TouchDesigner

-Runs on TouchDesigner 2023.3XXXX Alpha Builds
+Runs on TouchDesigner 2025 Experimental Builds

 ## TDP - A Standart for TouchDesigner Packaging
 TDP is short TouchDesignerPackage and defines a simple standart in which TouchDesigner components should be packaged so they are easily accessable for Developers, but also non-dev users of the platform.